hashicorp/consul/website/source/docs/agent/options.html.md

 * `-retry-join` - Similar to [`-join`](#_join) but allows retrying a join if the first attempt fails.
 This is useful for cases where you know the address will eventually be available.
-The list can contain IPv4, IPv6, or DNS addresses.
+This option can be specified multiple times to specify multiple agents to join.
+The value can contain IPv4, IPv6, or DNS addresses.
 In Consul 1.1.0 and later this can be set to a [go-sockaddr](https://godoc.org/github.com/hashicorp/go-sockaddr/template) template.
 If Consul is running on the non-default Serf LAN port, this must be specified as well.
 IPv6 must use the "bracketed" syntax.
 If multiple values